The Teoxane RHA® Collection includes hyaluronic acid (HA)

 Indications The Teoxane RHA® Collection of resilient hyaluronic acid (HA)

-fillers includes RHA Redensity®, RHA® 2, RHA® 3 and RHA® 4.
+fillers includes RHA Redensity®, RHA® 2, RHA® 3 and RHA® 4 with lidocaine and RHA Redensity® Mepi,

-RHA Redensity® is indicated for injection into the dermis and
+for injection into the dermis and superficial dermis of the face, for the

 indicated for injection into the mid-to-deep dermis for the correction of